nan-li/image-repository-api/README.md

 $ pip3 install flask-jwt-extended

 ## Learning Process
-- This assignment became an opportunity to learn something new and try something different.
-- First time working with JWT
-- My impulse was to create a Flask app with a basic frontend using Jinja templates and vanilla JS/jQuery where login and image uploading are simplified, but this is something I am already very comfortable doing.
-Instead, I thought about how to create an API that doesn't require a frontend where everything can be done via Postman, for example.
+- I began by creating a Flask app with the intention to implement a basic frontend using Jinja templates and vanilla JS/jQuery so that login and image uploading are simplified, but this is something I am already very comfortable doing.
-- Realized I didn't know how to take care of authentication without user forms in the browser.
+- Instead, I wondered about how to create an API that doesn't require a frontend where all requests can be done via Postman, for example.
+I realized I had no idea how to work without user forms in the browser.
-- Did research and learned about HTTP Basic Auth and its security flaws.
-Then I read about JSON Web Tokens or JWTs and how it can be used to protect my routes.
+- After doing research, I read about HTTP Basic Auth and JSON Web Tokens (JWT), concepts unfamiliar to me, and this assignment grew into an opportunity to learn something new.
+- After testing my routes using Postman, I became intrigued to try everything from the command line and learned how to use `curl` to do so.

 ## Routes Overview
 * [/users/register](#register)